What climbs nearly 3,000 feet, took 26 months to build and is the most popular tourist attraction in Skagway, Alaska?

 From there they proceeded on horseback, with the necessary ton of supplies carried on pack animals.
 It’s said that 3,000 horses died along the route from the extreme conditions and from neglect by the gold-seekers who did not know how to care for horses.

-There were only two passages to the Klondike.
+There were only two passages to the infamous Klondike.
 The quickest way to get there traversed the rugged and rocky 2,865’ White Pass Summit.
-Once the summit was reached, the stampeders still had to ramble down the other side of the mountain pass and travel deeper into the interior to reach the Klondike in the Yukon Territory.
+Once the summit was reached, the stampeders rambled down the other side of the mountain pass.
+They traveled deeper into the interior to reach the Klondike in the Yukon Territory.
 It was a treacherous and deadly overland trek.
 Soon there would be a safer alternative to reach the gold country.

 In April of 1898, two prominent businessmen, an Englishman and a Canadian, met in Skagway.
 After an all-night conversation, the White Pass Yukon Railroad was born.
 They would build a narrow-gauge railroad to climb from the tidewater at Skagway up the steep mountain to White Pass Summit.
 From there, the train would continue into the Yukon Territory to Carcross, the end of the line.

-Twenty-six months later, the final gold spike was hammered into the ground in Carcross, signaling the completion of one of the world’s greatest engineering feats of its time.
+A final gold spike was hammered into the ground in Carcross nearly 26 years later.
+This milestone event signaled the completion of one of the world’s greatest engineering feats of its time.

-By the time the railroad was finished, the gold rush of 1898-99 was nearly over and the railroad needed to find another way to keep running.
-By diversifying into other modes of transport like paddlewheelers, aircraft, buses and trucks, the White Pass Yukon Route Railroad found the revenue stream needed to sustain and maintain the success story it is today.
+The gold rush of 1898-99 was nearly over by the time the railroad was finished.
+With fewer passengers, the railroad needed to find another way to keep running.
+By diversifying into other modes of transport like paddle wheelers, aircraft, buses and trucks, the White Pass Yukon Route Railroad found the revenue stream needed to sustain and maintain the success story it is today.

-All cruises that visit Skagway, Alaska offer several shore excursions that include a ride on the White Pass Yukon Route Railroad.
-These historic and exciting tours range from 3 ½ to 7 ½ hours and transport passengers along the same route as the 100,000 brave and daring souls trekked over 100 years ago.
+All cruises that visit Skagway, Alaska offer shore excursions for a ride on the White Pass Yukon Route Railroad.
+These historic and exciting tours range from 3 ½ to 7 ½ hours.
+Passengers travel along the same route that the 100,000 brave and daring souls trekked over 100 years ago.
 This is one train ride you don’t want to miss!